Tommi2Day/OpenMAMA-docker/README.md

 The solace enabled OpenMAMA container utilizes the free "Community Edition" of the Solace [Virtual Message Router](http://dev.solace.com/tech/virtual-message-router/) as
 [OpenMAMA bridge](http://docs.solace.com/Solace-OpenMama/Solace-OpenMAMA-Componen.htm) (without SolCache).
-There are also scripts for basic configuring of the VMR provided
+There are also scripts for basic configuring of the VMR provided.

 ### build
 ```sh